 Universal toll free numbers are assigned the country code 800 by the International Telecommunication Union (ITU).
 They enable any customer, anywhere in the world, to reach a business who subscribes to a universal toll free number.
 The calling party is not charged.
 Though only a limited number of countries are currently participating, more are gradually being added.
 In order to be able to participate in the program, a country must agree on how much revenue they will retain from the service.

-There are some regulations regarding purchasing universal toll free numbers.
+There are some regulations regarding purchasing universal numbers.
 These include:

-- Registration: universal toll free numbers must be registered in at least two countries.
+- Registration: universal numbers must be registered in at least two countries.

 - Fees: universal toll free phone numbers typically require a one-time set-up fee.
 This can be quite costly.
 The more countries you select, the higher the fees.